 19. Carry a portable power bank with you while you explore.

-Bring an external phone battery to keep your phone charged at all times, especially if you rely on Google Maps or other travel apps to navigate throughout new cities.
+Bring an external phone battery to keep your phone charged at all times, especially if you rely on Google Maps or other travel apps to navigate through new cities.
 It’ll also save your life if you find yourself in a situation where your phone dies just before your cab/Uber/Lyft driver arrives to pick you up.

 20. Stay clean, bring wipes.